Part 2.00 Electronic Filing of Court Records

 B. Electronic Document ("e-document") means an electronic file containing informational text.

-C. Electronic Filing ("e-file") refers to an electronic transmission of information between the Clerk of the Circuit Court and a subscriber for the purposes of case processing.
+C. Electronic Filing ("e-file") refers to an electronic transmission of information between the Clerk of the Circuit Court and a filer for the purposes of case processing.

 D. Electronic Image ("e-image") means an electronic representation of a document that has been transformed to a graphical or image format.